fitz24/BackupScript/README.md

 Backup script and learning tool for Github.

 Disclaimer:
-  No warantee expressed or implied.
+  No warranty expressed or implied.
 Patches welcome.

 Purpose:
   To backup home directory to a truecrypt volume.